sackn/diffeq/series.md

 either both converge or both diverge
 ##

-Positive,continous, and decreasing function are all pretty self explanatory.
-These three conditions need to be satisfied at some point m and for any point after m for the integral test.
-As long there exist some positve integer m where this is the case then the integral test can be applied.
+Positive, constant, and decreasing functions are all pretty self-explanatory.
+These three conditions need to be satisfied at some point m and at any point after m for the integral test.
+As long as there is some positive integer m where this is the case, then the integral test can be applied.

-The lower limit most of the time doesn't effect the sum to be safe its probably best to set the lower limit equal to the starting index of the series.
+The lower limit Most of the time, this doesn't affect the sum.
+To be safe, it's probably best to set the lower limit equal to the starting index of the series.

-Also, the improper integral is only able to tell whether the original series divergeces or converges.
-If the integral converges that DOES NOT mean that the value it converges to is the sum of the series.
-They have no relation what so ever.
+Also, the improper integral is only able to tell whether the original series diverges or converges.
+If the integral converges, that does not mean that the value it converges to is the sum of the series.
+They have no relation, what so ever.

 ##

 **Worked Example 1**

-Determine whether the following series converges of diverges:
+Determine whether the following series converges or diverges:

 $$\sum_{n=2}^{\infty} \frac{1}{n ln(n)}$$

-We can turn our discrete sequence of terms into the following continous function (basically just swapping all n's for x's):
+We can turn our discrete sequence of terms into the following continuous function (basically just swapping all n's for x's):

 $$f(x) = \frac{1}{xln(x)}$$